charliesz/Ticklist-Climbing/README.md

 11. Zoomable photo viewer
 12. Collection ZIP export
 13. Collection ZIP import
+14. Full backup export
+15. Full backup restore
-14. Settings and DataStore
+16. Settings and DataStore
-15. Theme selection
+17. Theme selection
-16. Haptic feedback settings
+18. Haptic feedback settings
-17. Motivational feedback
+19. Motivational feedback
+20. Route and collection notes
-18. About page with installed version and GitHub links
+21. About page with installed version and GitHub links
+22. Background processing for import, export and backup operations

 ### Known Limitations

-- Full backup restore is not implemented yet.
-- QR-code progress sharing is not implemented yet.
+- QR-code progress sharing is not implemented yet
-- Competition participant management is not implemented yet.
+- Competition participant management is not implemented yet
-- Lead-climbing-specific workflows are not complete.
+- Lead-climbing-specific workflows are not complete
-- Photo crop editing is not implemented yet.
+- Photo crop editing is not implemented yet
-- Update checking is not implemented yet.
+- Update checking is not implemented yet
-- Released APKs are currently debug builds for testing.
+- Released APKs are currently debug builds for testing

 ## Contributing